juicedata/juicefs/docs/en/administration/cache_management.md

 sudo juicefs mount --cache-dir ~/jfscache,/mnt/jfscache,/dev/shm/jfscache redis://127.0.0.1:6379/1 /mnt/myjfs
 ```

-When multiple cache paths are set, the client will randomly write data to each cache path.
+When multiple cache paths are set, the client will write data to each cache path using hash policy.

 ## FAQ